NOTICE: To All Duke Proteomics and Metabolomics Shared Resource Users

 The School of Medicine, the Duke Center for Genomics and Computational Biology (GCB), and the Duke Cancer Institute have collaborated with the Proteomics and Metabolomics Shared Resource to provide protein characterization resources for the Duke Research Community.
 These services include protein identification and protein quantitation from a wide variety of sample types, from simple mixtures like gel spots and bands to complex mixtures like protein complexes, cell lysates, and plasma.
-The facility is located in room B02 (basement) of the Levine Science Research Center.
+The facility is located on the third floor of the Chesterfield Building, 701 West Main Street.

 The Proteomics and Metabolomics Shared Resource uses mass spectrometry as the key technology for qualitative and quantitative protein characterization.
 Our principal approach for protein analysis is 'bottom-up' proteomics, where all proteins are proteolytically digested, producing peptide surrogates (signature peptides) of the original proteins.